abena1apaw/reactDiary/Source of Inspiration and Originality.md

 I added a proxy link to the package JSON to the Diary and client.

 I added a Diary route to the server.js to save to mongo.
-I added cors to the server.js
+I added cors to the server.js i added a setupProxy to connect the app to Mongose Database.